 PROJECT HISTORY

 Learning Without Boundaries (LWB), a project sponsored by the Virginia Department of Education, through the Governor’s Productivity Investment Fund, provided impetus for the current project, establishing the basis for research, development, and testing to guide students in the exploration of language arts and mathematics using the iPod Touch for this initiative.
 The research and policy goals of LWB was to understand the social, political, and technological ramifications of combining instructional multimedia and communication software with highly mobile devices.
-In a demonstration project for LWB, Evans and Gracanin, targeted fourth, sixth, and eight grade classrooms in rural, southwest Virginia focusing on language arts topics including context clues, synonyms, and antonyms For mathematics, the project targeted division of decimals, the relative magnitude of two decimal numbers, and mean, median, mode for mathematics.
+In a demonstration project for LWB, Evans and Gracanin, targeted fourth, sixth, and eight grade classrooms in rural, southwest Virginia focusing on language arts topics including context clues, synonyms, and antonyms.
+For mathematics, the project targeted division of decimals, the relative magnitude of two decimal numbers, and mean, median, mode for mathematics.
 These content areas were chosen because they had been identified by supervisors and teachers as high needs areas.
 For LWB, investigators began with a small set of standards-based “lesson plan instances” of difficult to teach standards in language arts and mathematics, for instance comparing the numerical value of fractions, to gain administrator buy-in and to demonstrate the potential of proposed intervention.
 The learning scenarios developed by instructional designers incorporated technologies and learning strategies popularized by video games, personal broadcasting platforms, and Web 2.0 technologies (blogs, photo sharing, social networks).
 A goal of LWB was to assist elementary and secondary teachers and students to develop appropriate strategies and sufficient practice to improve fundamental knowledge in targeted mathematical and language arts areas to increase problem-solving and collaboration skills using emerging technologies for communication, computation, and exchange.
 The team, made up of a learning scientist, computer scientist, and instructional designers, provided teachers the support and tools through focus-group meetings and professional development workshops to continue developing lesson plans and requirements for custom-built software applications that served their needs.
 From this initial work, the Hathor project was born.

 The Hathor project was positioned to promote an ideal that technology-enhanced active learning in combination with collaborative exchanges might have profound impact on primary and secondary classroom teaching and learning.
 From evidence collected on the initial Learning Without Boundaries Project and, now Hathor, it is clear that innovate instructional interventions must have support from content experts, teachers, and instructional technology resource teachers, and technical support staff.
 Consequently, a professional development model, developed in previous efforts, has been built into the project to ensure teachers and students successfully leverage devices and applications.